Minty Fresh (drag queen)

-Minty Fresh is the stage name of Min Ortiz, a Filipino drag performer, designer, makeup artist, model, and singer who competed on the first season of Drag Race Philippines.
+Minty Fresh is the stage name of Min Ortiz (born September 20, 1990), a Filipino drag performer, designer, makeup artist, model, and singer who competed on the first season of Drag Race Philippines and the third season of RuPaul's Drag Race: UK vs. the World.

 Career

 Minty Fresh is a drag performer who competed on the first season of Drag Race Philippines.
 She won two challenges.
 Minty Fresh impersonated Maria Sofia Love during the Snatch Game challenge.
 Her performance landed her in the bottom two, though Minty Fresh won the lip-sync against Brigiding to "Amakabogera" by Maymay Entrata.
 Another challenge saw Minty Fresh give a makeover to her sister.
 She landed in the bottom two but won the lip-sync against Brigiding to "Dyosa" by Yumi Lacsamana.
-Minty Fresh placed fifth overall, after losing a lip-sync against Xilhouete to "You'll Always be My Number One" by Vernie Varga.
+Minty Fresh placed fifth overall, after losing a lip sync against Xilhouete to "You'll Always be My Number One" by Vernie Varga.
 CNN Philippines said Minty Fresh had an "iconic" confrontation with Brigiding on the show.

 In 2022, Minty Fresh (and fellow contestant Lady Morgana) performed at the 'Hallyuween' concert at the Mall of Asia Arena.